kdhuston/huston-portfolio/README.md

 ## Description
 ```
 This is a portfolio site for my freelance writing business.
-It includes links to previous work, a bio, volunteerism and
+I have included a bio, some of my writing work and a testimonials page.

 ```